ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/session/querying/how-to-customize-query.python.markdown

 * The customization methods can be set for both **dynamic** and **index** queries.

-* A query can also be customized on the Store or Session level by by calling `add_before_query`.
+* A query can be customized on the Store or Session level by calling various methods from the rich API.
   Learn more in [Subscribing to Events](../../../client-api/session/how-to/subscribe-to-events).

 * Customization methods available: